Juan Rodríguez Cabrillo: Nationality

 In January 2023, a new preprint (now peer reviewed and published in the Bulletin for Spanish and Portuguese Historical Studies) announced new documents about a Rodrigues family living in São Lourenço de Cabril around 1520.

 Alvar Nunes, a Portuguese pilot, was the co-owner of the ship Santa María de Buena Esperança, which was very likely rebaptized as Santa María de La Victoria, Cabrilho's fleet's second largest ship.
 As a result, it is likely that the two largest ships in the fleet that discovered California were property of Portuguese seamen.
 António Fernandes, another Portuguese also living in Nicaragua, was the possible owner of the ship Anton Hernandez, indicated alternatively as the second largest ship in Cabrilho's fleet.

 According to Cabrilho's elder son, his father was one of the first settlers of Nicaragua.
 In November 1529, Juan Rodríguez portugués and Alvar Nuñez portugués were in Léon de Nicaragua, paying for the gold mines of Santa María de Buena Esperança defence garrison, suggesting Cabrilho was Portuguese.
 Bartolome Ferrer, Cabrilho's pilot major, was not Spanish-born but from Albissola, Savona, near Genoa.

 Carbon-14 data validates the early 1530s as the time when Cabrilho offered a crucifix to his Rodrigues family in Lapela de Cabril, in agreement with their ancestral family tradition.

-The 2023 preprint also presents a 1604 California Spanish-based map, made by the Florentine cartographer Matteo di Jacopo Neroni da Peccioli, where the toponym Cabrilho's Bay (B. de Cabrilho) shows at nearly 40 degrees north.
+The 2023 paper also presents a 1604 California Spanish-based map, made by the Florentine cartographer Matteo di Jacopo Neroni da Peccioli, where the toponym Cabrilho's Bay (B. de Cabrilho) shows at nearly 40 degrees north.
 The navigator's name is written in the Portuguese form (with lh) for the first time in any known map of that period.
 Since the 1604 map dates from around the same time as Herrera's statement (around 1615) about Cabrilho being Portuguese, the appearance of Cabrilho's name in this old map provides support to Cabrilho's Portuguese nationality.

-Other than Cabrilho's Bay in California, the preprint also presents a 1758 document showing that Mount Cabrilho was located nearby Lapela de Cabril, thus proving that Cabrilho indeed existed as a name in Portugal.
+Other than Cabrilho's Bay in California, the paper also presents a 1758 document showing that Mount Cabrilho was located nearby Lapela de Cabril, thus proving that Cabrilho indeed existed as a name in Portugal.

 Voyages

 Cabrillo depicted claiming California for the Spanish Empire in 1542, in a mural at Santa Barbara County Courthouse, painted by Dan Sayre Groesbeck in 1929.

-Cabrillo shipped for Havana as a young man and joined forces with Hernán Cortés in Mexico (then called New Spain).
+Cabrillo shipped for Havana as a young man^{[when?]} and joined forces with Hernán Cortés in Mexico (then called New Spain), after the defeat of Pánfilo de Narváez's troops (which included Cabrilho).
 Later, his success in mining gold in Guatemala made him one of the richest of the conquistadores in Mexico.